toppa/Shashin/readme.txt

 == Changelog ==

+= 3.3 =
+* Add prettyPhoto, deprecate Fancybox.
+* Automatically deactivate Highslide if "Highslide for Shashin" was being used.
+Highslide is no longer supported.
+* Add jQuery tabs to settings menu
+* Remove dependencies on Toppa Plugin Libraries plugin, and replicate its functionality within Shashin.
+This shoudl eliminate cross-plugin fragility problems some have experienced when upgrading.
+* Allow negative timestamp values on photos.
+This should help with rare timestamp issues when using mySql on Windows.
+* Ignore unrecognized shortcode attributes (previously Shashin deliberately raised an error).
+Some themes pass additional attributes with widgets, so we don't want them to trigger errors.

 = 3.2.6 =
-* Bug fix: album photos were being loaded multiple times if someone clicked an album thumbnail multiple times.
+* Bug fix: album photos were being displayed multiple times if someone clicked an album thumbnail multiple times.
 Now only loads them once.
 * Bug fix: on rare occasions, album synchronizing resulted in photos being deleted and reloaded, which broke photo tags relying on the original ID numbers.
 I've made a change to the synchronizing process that should fix this.

 = 3.2.5 =